-Markets & Bioenergy provides route-to-market services for Ørsted's product portfolio as it brings Ørsted's power and gas to market, while also managing the risk profile of Ørsted's energy portfolio.
-It also includes Ørsted's biomass-converted combined heat and power plants in Denmark and Ørsted's waste-to-energy and biogas technologies.
+Markets provides an efficient route to market for commodities, including power and green certificates, for Ørsted and for third parties, while also managing the risk profile of Ørsted's energy portfolio.

+Bioenergy includes Ørsted's biomass-converted combined heat and power plants in Denmark and Ørsted's waste-to-energy and biogas technologies.

-Ørsted's key milestones for 2019 (including status) are as follows:
+Ørsted's key milestones for 2020 were as follows: